 Liquidity risk - when there is little or no active trading market for specific types of securities or instruments, it can become more difficult to sell the securities or instruments at or near their perceived value.
 An inability to sell a portfolio position can adversely affect an Underlying Fund's value or prevent an Underlying Fund from being able to take advantage of other investment opportunities.
 Liquidity risk also includes the risk that an Underlying Fund will experience significant net redemptions of its shares at a time when it cannot find willing buyers for its portfolio securities or instruments or can sell its portfolio securities or instruments only at a material loss.
 To meet redemption requests, an Underlying Fund may be forced to sell other securities or instruments that are more liquid, but at unfavorable times and conditions.
-Investments in foreign securities and high-yield bonds tend to have more exposure to liquidity risk than domestic securities and higher-rated bonds.
+Investments in foreign securities tend to have more exposure to liquidity risk than domestic securities.